SolderedElectronics/Soldered-PIR-movement-seonor-with-easyC-Arduino-Library/README.md

 - ***other*** - *keywords* file highlights function words in your IDE, *library.properties* enables implementation with Arduino Library Manager.

 ### Hardware design
-You can find hardware design for this board in *NAZIV PROIZVODA* hardware repository.
+You can find hardware design for this board in *PIR movement sensor with easyC* hardware repository.

 ### Documentation

-Access Arduino library documentation [here](https://SolderedElectronics.github.io/Soldered-Generic-Arduino-Library/).
+Access Arduino library documentation [here](https://github.com/SolderedElectronics/Soldered-PIR-movement-seonor-with-easyC-Arduino-Library).

 - Tutorial for using the NAZIV PROIZVODA board
 - Installing an Arduino library